dimaslanjaka/static-blog-generator/src-posts/2017/05/remove-blogger-sidebar-and-maximize-main-pages-content.md

 ---
 title: How to Remove Blogger sidebar and make spesific pages at full width
 webtitle: WMI Gitlab
-subtitle: This one is a famous request in Blogger Help Forum - instructions to shroud the sidebar on one of the static pages, and make the principle
+subtitle: This one is a famous request inBlogger Help Forum - instructions to shroud the sidebar on one of the static pages, and make the principle
 lang: en
 date: 2017-05-01T19:22:00.000+07:00